Skip to Content

 Ok, so let’s assume you’ve spent your morning at Moraine Lake before hiking the Larch Valley Trail.
 What’s next?
 Well, what better way to enjoy the day than to visit the Banff Upper Hot Springs to unwind?!

-Although this isn’t a Banff itinerary, I do believe that after an early morning and moderate hike the hot springs are a great idea.
+Although this isn’t an itinerary type of blog, I do believe that after an early morning and moderate hike, the hot springs are a great idea.
 The best part though?
-The views from these Alberta hot springs are out of this world!
+The views from these hot springs are out of this world!

 Related Read: Visiting the Banff Hot Springs is one of the best activities in Banff in the rain because you’ll get wet anyway and it’ll likely be less busy!